alloba/book-of-hours-notes/books/The Time of Division.md

 In which Amira Zahra prophesies the events later known as the Intercalate, when the Hour called Sun-in-Splendour will be divided.
 ### Partial Study Description
+I'm Reading...

+The Sun will be divided that it might not sire children.
+Still its children shall be Four in number and its children shall be Seven in number and its children shall also be Numberless.
+The Numberless shall open the way for the Seven, and the Seven shall consume the Four...'
 ### Study Complete Description
+I've Read...

+Amira prophesies four great wars before the Second Dawn, when the Sun-in-Splendour shall rise again.
+She cautions: 'Sunrise is blood, and I foretell now that the Sun shall rise from blood, yet not the colour of the blood, nor the hour of Night.'
+She includes a rite that she speculates will be necessary for the Second Dawn.